zhouchuanrui/Cryptography-in-Systemverilog/README.md

 # AESinSV

-An AES implementation in SystemVerilog
+An AES implementation in SystemVerilog.